fartingrocket/masternode_scripts/README.md

 # General description:
 masternode_scripts is a script to do all the tedious job when there is a collateral change

-* Work in progress, please don't mind the bugs
+* Work in progress, please don't mind the bugs (You are welcome to do a Pull Request)
 * Compatible only with PIVX based coins (non dip) hosted on ihostmn.
 * Requires python 3.6 or higher.
 * Use at your own risk.
 No guarantees.